How to plant Scabiosa

 Scabiosa, also known as ‘Pincushion Flower’ are known and loved for their gentle meadow appeal, producing delicate flower heads on long slender stems.
 They’re fully hardy and very resilient plants which are easy to care for.
 Attracting bees and butterflies, they are a valued addition to the border, patio containers or meadow areas, with blooms in shades of white through to lavender and blue.
 New compact varieties provide all the charm, producing larger flowers , but with a more formal and manageable habit which makes they suitable for a wider range of locations including patio containers.

-• Grow them on in a sheltered spot outside.
-They can be transplanted to suitable growing positions after 2-4 months or once growth is established and the plants easily come out of the temporary pots with the soil held together by the roots.
-When roots are visible through the holes in the bottom of the pot, the plants should be transplanted.
+— Grow them on in a sheltered spot outside until growth is established and the plants easily come out of the temporary pots with the soil held together by the roots.
+A good way to check if they are ready to transplant is to look at the drainage holes on the underside of the pot, if roots are visible through the holes, the plants are ready.

 Aftercare